obiba/docker-amber/README.md

 Amber Collect app Dockerfile
 ----------------------------

-Amber Collect is a [Quasar PWA](https://quasar.dev/quasar-cli-vite/developing-pwa/introduction) (progressive web application) web app that **must** be built with the site specific settings such as the Amber server URL and the [reCAPTCHA](https://developers.google.com/recaptcha/) site key.
+Amber Collect is a [Quasar PWA](https://quasar.dev/quasar-cli-vite/developing-pwa/introduction) (progressive web application) web app delivered by a [NGINX](https://www.nginx.com/) web server.
+The web app **must** be built with the site specific settings such as the Amber server URL and the [reCAPTCHA](https://developers.google.com/recaptcha/) site key.

 Optionally, some source files can be modified as well: